There are several methods to kill moss growing on concrete driveways, sidewalks, paths, bricks, and pavers. The best methods are:

 - Pressure washing is a great way to clean and revitalize concrete.

-Like weeds, you can kill moss with plain boiling water.
+You can kill moss with plain boiling water.
 All you have to do is bring the water to a boil in a regular tea kettle and pour it onto the moss growing on your concrete.
 It will kill moss within hours.
 Even better, as long as the boiling water isn’t poured on any other plants, the runoff will cause no harm.

 - Kills moss quickly.